Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/sourcesheet_setup.md

 - GlobalTile - Tiles used on the world map, pointing to what zone they should spawn when you enter it.
 This does not include prefab locations (e.g. cities, dungeons, nefias)
 - Block - Blocks, Walls, Roofs, Stairs.
 For building with.
 - Floor - Floor data.
 Self explanatory.
 - Obj - Object data.
-Need CWL to load properly.
 - CellEffect - Extra effects applied to the tile.
 - Material - What materials are made available in the game.
-Need CWL to load properly.

 ## Languages Other Than Japanese and English

-### Prerequisites
+### Before You Begin

 Let's first understand some basics, taking a column group like `name_JP` and `name` as an example:
 + The column with the `_JP` suffix in the group is the Japanese column.